aaronwht/aws-sam-dynamodb-local/README.md

-# Run AWS Lambda with DynamoDB locally
+# Run AWS SAM with DynamoDB locally

 ### READ CAREFULLY - Skipping steps will likely reduce your chances of success